GHOSTS WITH SHIT JOBS

 On had no idea what to expect from Ghosts With Shit Jobs before sitting down to watch.
 It rapidly proves to be a fascinatingly intelligent science-fiction film that blows you away with its complexity of ideas.
 Much of the world reminds you of the trilogy of contemporary science-fiction books that William Gibson wrote with Pattern Recognition (2003), Spook Country (2007) and Zero History (2010).
 In particular, the character of Rachel MacMillans Serina the human spammer feels like something that could easily have stepped out of the world of Hubertus Bigend and would be perfectly at home in his employ.

-The complaint you could make about Ghosts With Shit Jobs is that the story strands dont have too much life of their own.
+The complaint you could make about Ghosts With Shit Jobs is that the story strands lack much life of their own.
 They are more a series of slice of life human interest pieces from a magazine type tv show (as the films format mimics).
 There are somewhat underdeveloped aspects you are not quite sure, for instance, what the talk of viruses in the system in the Digital Janitor episode are all about or why Oscar is coming down with headaches and illnesses.
 The most fully developed of these is the Human Spam episode and the character of Serina where Rachel MacMillan gives a fine, complexly shaded performance in the part.
 All of the story strands are woven together in a long climactic venture into the Wayback Machine simulation where the film makes an often affectingly sentimental tribute to the past.
 The show is wrapped up with a coda back in the Chinese studio that holds a nicely dark sting.

 Jim Munroe subsequently went on to write Haphead (2015), another very similar micro-budgeted science-fiction film, which was directed by Tate Donovan, one of the directors here.